The NHS provides most healthcare and healthcare services free of charge to UK residents, but there are some exceptions.

 We can usually inform you of the likely charge when you ask for the paperwork to be completed.

-Carnoustie Medical Group may be willing to provide some non-NHS services for patients registered with other practices - please ask to speak to Lynn McGowan, Business Manager.
+Carnoustie Medical Group may be willing to provide some non-NHS services for patients registered with other practices - please ask to speak to Clare Stephen, Office Manager.

 A doctor can only sign what they know to be true.